Indium: Physical

 Indium is a shiny silvery-white, highly ductile post-transition metal with a bright luster.
-It is so soft (Mohs hardness 1.2) that it can be cut with a knife and leaves a visible line like a pencil when rubbed on paper.
+It is so soft (Mohs hardness 1.2) that it can be cut with a knife or be bitten into by human teeth.
+Indium also leaves a visible line like a pencil when rubbed on paper.
 It is a member of group 13 on the periodic table and its properties are mostly intermediate between its vertical neighbors gallium and thallium.
 As with tin, a high-pitched cry is heard when indium is bent – a crackling sound due to crystal twinning.
-Like gallium, indium is able to wet glass.
-Like both, indium has a low melting point, 156.60 °C (313.88 °F); higher than its lighter homologue, gallium, but lower than its heavier homologue, thallium, and lower than tin.
+Like gallium, indium is able to wet glass and has a low melting point, 156.60 °C (313.88 °F); higher than its lighter homologue, gallium, but lower than its heavier homologue, thallium, and lower than tin.
 The boiling point is 2072 °C (3762 °F), higher than that of thallium, but lower than gallium, conversely to the general trend of melting points, but similarly to the trends down the other post-transition metal groups because of the weakness of the metallic bonding with few electrons delocalized.

 The density of indium, 7.31 g/cm^{3}, is also greater than gallium, but lower than thallium.
 Below the critical temperature, 3.41 K, indium becomes a superconductor.
 Indium crystallizes in the body-centered tetragonal crystal system in the space group I4/mmm (lattice parameters: a = 325 pm, c = 495 pm): this is a slightly distorted face-centered cubic structure, where each indium atom has four neighbours at 324 pm distance and eight neighbours slightly further (336 pm).
 Indium has greater solubility in liquid mercury than any other metal (more than 50 mass percent of indium at 0 °C).
 Indium displays a ductile viscoplastic response, found to be size-independent in tension and compression.
 However it does have a size effect in bending and indentation, associated to a length-scale of order 50–100 μm, significantly large when compared with other metals.